Small Intestine Endoscopy

 You should fast for at least 6 hours prior to your small bowel enteroscopy.
-Longer fasting may be needed if your doctor suspects that your stomach is not emptying properly.
-You may drink clear fluid up to 2 hours before the procedure but milk is not allowed during the fasting.
+You may drink clear fluids up to 2 hours before the procedure except for milk, which is not allowed during the fasting period.

-In general, most medication should be continued before the enteroscopy with the exception of diabetes medication and blood thinners.
-Diabetic medication should be omitted during the fasting.
+In general, most medications should be continued before the enteroscopy with the exception of diabetes medication and blood thinners.
+Diabetic medications should be omitted during the fasting period.
 You should check with your doctor if your blood thinner needs to be discontinued prior to the procedure.

-You will need bowel preparation for some of the examinations.
+You will need to undergo bowel preparation for some of the examinations.
 Please check with your doctor.

-As you will be given medication to make you sleepy, you must not drive, work or make any important decision after the procedure.
-Medical Certificate will be issued if needed and you should rest at home for the rest of the day.
+As you will be given medication to make you sleepy, you must not drive, work or make any important decisions after the procedure.
+A medical certificate will be issued if needed and you should rest at home for the rest of the day.

-A nurse will conduct final checks, and bring you into the procedure room.
-An intravenous line will be inserted.
+A nurse will conduct final checks, and an intravenous line will be inserted.

 A throat spray will be administered to lessen the discomfort of the procedure.

 You will be lying on your left, with your legs curled up and a plastic bite will be placed between your teeth to protect your teeth.